cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 (optional boolean with default false)
 <br>When set to true, the data will be encrypted, according to the underlying concept for data protection
 (This is the only standardized core element regarding encryption.
 All other properties are defined by the specific method of encryption)

-**is_partitioning**
-(optional, default=false)
-<br>*will be implemented in later version*
-<br>Declares this field to be an identifier of a data set, that is completely contained in the current increment (e.g. all data of a factory, country, code table).
-This is used to constrain deletion detection operations to the data, that is loaded completly into the stage table or ingestion table.

 **targets[]**
 (mandatory)